 Packers Still Can’t Believe It

 GREEN BAY, Wis.
-(AP) _ Upon further review, the Green Bay Packers still can’t believe it.
+(AP) _ Yes, the Green Bay Packers admit, cornerback Doug Evans did touch an official.

-Cornerback Doug Evans, one of the NFL’s most coolheaded and easygoing players, was whistled for unsportsmanlike conduct and ejected for touching an official on Sunday while disputing a questionable pass interference call.
+Evans, one of the NFL’s most coolheaded and easygoing players, was whistled for unsportsmanlike conduct and ejected for touching back judge Tim Millis on the shoulder while disputing a questionable pass interference call Sunday.

 NFL spokesman Greg Aiello said Peter Hadhazy, director of game operations, will review the matter this week and decide what fine, if any, to levy against the fourth-year cornerback with a squeaky clean record.